-Developing teacher expertise in maths, use of manipulatives and maths mastery Ofsted reports suggest that although manipulatives are used in some primary schools to support teaching and learning they are not used as effectively or as widely as they might be.
+Developing teacher expertise in maths, use of manipulatives and maths mastery through carefully planned CPDs to improve quality first teaching for all staff.
+Focus will include meeting the needs of individual learners through effective scaffolding up, questioning, modelling, feedback and CREW (coaching for children) and use of Mastery/CPA/Anchor charts in maths Ofsted reports suggest that although manipulatives are used in some primary schools to support teaching and learning they are not used as effectively or as widely as they might be.
 Maths Mastery states that 95% of head teachers say that mastery improved attainment.
 Ofsted- good practice in mathematics highlighted the importance of a robust and progressive policy that all staff across the school have knowledge.
-1,2,5 Developing teachers' skills to enhance the teaching offer for all children.
+Education Endowment Foundation Teaching and Learning Toolkit - Effective Professional Development 1,2,5 Education Endowment Foundation Teaching and Learning Toolkit - Metacognition and self regulation EEF Guidance Report - Metacognition and self-regulated learning Developing teachers' skills to enhance the teaching offer for all children.
 Staff CPD on high quality feedback and metacognition from Avanti Institute CPD.
 Through the use of Avanti Institute's 12 Teaching habits which are based on cognitive science The school, as part of the Avanti Schools Trust is implementing a set of principles of instruction (Rosenshine Principles) supporting the development of formative assessment in the classroom.
 Supporting the Attainment of Disadvantaged Pupils (DFE, 2015) suggests high quality teaching as a key aspect of successful schools.
 Rosenshine's Principles In Action.
 Tom Sherrington Cognitive Load Theory explored through modelling in the practical classroom.
 2019 Metacognition, self-regulation and self-regulated learning: What's the difference?
 James Mannion.
-Impact Issue 8 Spring 2020 Cognitive Load Theory explored through modelling in the practical classroom.
-Journal of the chartered college of teaching.
-Josie Morgan Impact September 2019 2,5 NLP4KIDS specialist providing training for teachers and LSAs to apply simple strategies for children struggling with emotions Strong evidence illustrates that classroom practitioners could benefit from having a better understanding of the various traumas that children experience and the effects of these on their well-being including how they learn.
-1 and 2 Staff training on high quality feedback, Marking review and training on target led feedback for writing • Research evidences that when feedback is given to the learner about the learner's performance relative to learning goals or 1,2 outcomes, it shows improvement in students' learning- EEF CPD-Oracy and language acquisition A Focus on Oracy Supports the acquisition of Vocabulary.
+Impact Issue 8 Spring 2020 Cognitive Load Theory explored through modelling in the practical classroom solution of the chartered college of teaching.
+Josie Morgan Impact September 2019 2,5 Staff training on high quality feedback, Marking review and training on target led feedback for writing Research evidences that when feedback is given to the learner about the learner's performance relative to learning goals or outcomes, it shows improvement in students' learning- EEF 1,2

+Education Endowment Foundation Teaching and Learning Toolkit - Feedback EEF Guidance Report - Teacher Feedback to improve pupil learning LSA training •Impactful interventions •Effective support to QFT Education Endowment Foundation Teaching and Learning Toolkit - TA interventions EEF 1,2 CPD-Oracy and language acquisition • A Focus on Oracy Supports the acquisition of Vocabulary.
 Many research studies point to the fact that children from disadvantaged families enter school with much lower language levels than pupils from more affluent households exposed to higher levels of language.
 A limited vocabulary has been shown to impact educational attainment.
-EEF 1, 2, 5 Behavioural and emotional needs addressed through counselling and wider curriculum experiences • The EEF Toolkit suggests that targeted interventions matched to specific students with particular needs or behavioural issues can be effective, especially for older pupils.
+1, 2, 5 Education Endowment Foundation Teaching and Learning Toolkit - Oral language Interventions Behavioural and emotional needs addressed through counselling and wider curriculum experiences • The EEF Toolkit suggests that targeted interventions matched to specific students with particular needs or behavioural issues can be effective, especially for older pupils.
 1,3,4